cirreum/Cirreum.AuthorizationProvider/README.md

 }
 ```

-The instance name (`LapCastBroker`) is used as the connection string key, allowing both the API and client applications to resolve the same secret from Key Vault using `configuration.GetConnectionString("LapCastBroker")`.
+The instance name (`MyAppBroker`) is used as the connection string key, allowing both the API and client applications to resolve the same secret from Key Vault using `configuration.GetConnectionString("MyAppBroker")`.

 For local development, use user secrets:
 ```json